<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KM2X3Z2" height="0" width="0" style="display:none;visibility:hidden">

 Email us on enquiries@chcsa.com.au today!

-Positive Behaviour Support Therapy (PBST) is a person-centred approach aimed at enhancing the quality of life and minimising challenging behaviours for individuals with disabilities.
-Our PBS therapy focuses on understanding the function of behaviours and implementing evidence-based strategies to promote positive change.
-Instead of focusing on punishment or trying to stop certain behaviours, PBS therapy looks for positive ways to support our clients.
+Positive Behaviour Support (PBS) is a person-centred approach aimed at enhancing the quality of life and minimising challenging behaviours for individuals with disabilities.
+PBS focuses on understanding the function of behaviours and developing evidence-based strategies, for the client's support teams to implement, to promote positive change.
+Instead of focusing on punishment or trying to stop certain behaviours, PBS looks for positive ways to support our clients.

 PBS aims to help those with behavioural issues that often result from disabilities, developmental delays, or mental health conditions.